Rubber Extrusions

 Co-Extrusion

-A variation of the basic extrusion process, where two separate extruders connect to a single die and two or more separate batches of rubber material are mixed by separate screws, and then fed into the die at the same time.
-This allows for the convergence of rubber materials that contain different properties like color and consistency.
+A variation of the basic extrusion process where two separate extruders connect to a single die.
+Two or more separate batches of rubber material are mixed by separate screws and then fed into the die simultaneously.
+This allows for the convergence of rubber materials with different properties, such as color and consistency.

 Cold Feed Extrusion

 Involves performing the extrusion process without preheating.
-This is best suited to produce profiles, hoses, cable and sheaths.
+This method is best suited for producing profiles, hoses, cables, and sheaths.

 Extruded Rubber Seals

-Products that are used to seal or fill gaps, insulate surfaces or spaces from water or atmospheric conditions and protect surfaces from corrosion.
+Products used to seal or fill gaps, insulate surfaces or spaces from water or atmospheric conditions, and protect surfaces from corrosion.

 Extruded Rubber

-Rubber that has been melted and forced into a die.
+Rubber that has been melted and forced into a die to take on a specific shape.

 Hot Feed Extrusion